toddledev/documentation/docs/05-the-editor/10-shortcuts/index.md

 ## Element tree and canvas shortcuts

-- Hold [kbd]Option/Alt[kbd] while dropping a dragged element in the element tree - Copy the element instead of moving it
+- Hold [kbd]Option/Alt[kbd] while **dropping** a dragged element in the element tree to copy the element instead of moving it
-- Hold [kbd]Option/Alt[kbd] while dragging an element in the canvas - Drag a duplicate of the selected element/component instead of moving the original
+- Hold [kbd]Option/Alt[kbd] while **dragging** an element in the canvas to drag a duplicate of the selected element/component instead of moving the original
-- Hold [kbd]Cmd/Ctrl[kbd] while dragging an element in the canvas - Force insertion-mode, which will let you more precisely drop an element, even inside its siblings.
+- Hold [kbd]Cmd/Ctrl[kbd] while **dragging** an element in the canvas to force insertion-mode, which will let you more precisely drop an element, even inside its siblings
-- Hold [kbd]Option/Alt[kbd] while hovering over elements in the canvas - Display distances (in px) between the selected element and other elements or the parent element
+- Hold [kbd]Option/Alt[kbd] while **hovering** over elements in the canvas to display distances (in px) between the selected element and other elements or the parent element

 ## Element editing shortcuts